 Renters insurance is a policy that covers damage to personal belongings, third-party personal liability claims, medical payments, loss of use, and additional living expenses when you rent a house, condo, or apartment.
 Having renters insurance is important because your landlord’s insurance policy doesn’t cover your items or liability.

 The average cost of renters insurance is $15 to $30 per month, according to the National Association of Insurance Commissioners (NAIC), which is much cheaper than the cost of homeowners insurance.
-However, renters insurance premiums depend on multiple factors, including your location, policy limits, and credit score.
+However, renters insurance premiums depend on multiple factors, including your location, policy limits, claims history, and credit score.